bpmct/delivery-manager/README.md

 # delivery-manager
-Want to do accept deliveries on online?
-This is the **delivery-manager**, allows store owners/employees to see the status of their orders, update statuses, and cancel/refund orders.
+Want to do accept deliveries online?
+This is the `delivery-manager`, allows store owners/employees to see the status of their orders, update statuses, and cancel/refund orders.
 All powered by [BuiltOn.Dev](https://builton.dev).

 ## Allows admins/store managers to:
 - [ ] Get SMS notifications when there is a new orders